-The FfPP Collecting Institutions list is a growing reference to guide you in your research of photographic archives.
+The FfPP Collecting Institutions list is a growing reference meant to guide you in researching appropriate homes for your work.
 Many more regional and specialty archives exist all over the world.
 Additional links to broader archival repositories can be found at the bottom of this list.